Panama Banking Licence

 DEPOSIT-TAKING FINANCIAL INSTITUTIONS

-There are several non-bank options that can be used for deposit-taking activities which do not require such exacting licensing protocols.
+There are several non-bank options that can be used for deposit-taking activities that do not require such exacting licensing protocols.

 The two most popular are the Swedish Credit Union and New Zealand Offshore Financial Company.
-Neither of these options require proof of capitalization.
+Neither of these options requires proof of capitalization.

 This is nothing more than a classic 'savings and loan' type of operation.